captivationsoftware/react-sticky/README.md

 ### [Demo](https://captivationsoftware.github.io/react-sticky)

-Make any React component on your page sticky!
+Make your React components sticky!
+Perfect for Headers, Menus, or any other element where you want to maximize usability as your users scroll.
+Tons of options to make this component fit your project's needs, or simply rely on the ready-to-go defaults.

 Highlights:
   - Not bound to any version of React so it will scale along with the community!